 - Business, Humanities, Science and Computing

 - Creative Arts & Foundation

-The college has strong working partnerships with local schools, with a healthy cohort of 14-16 students attending each year.
-We also founded the CWA Academy Trust, which sponsors some of our local primary and secondary education schools.
+The college has strong working partnerships with local schools with a healthy number of 14-16 students attending each year.

 CWA is employer-responsive, with activities including work-based learning provision and all offsite employer training delivery.
 There are two managers, one responsible for employer liaison, partnerships and commercial training and one for apprenticeships and work-based learning.
 The large employer training offer includes apprenticeship programmes, short bespoke courses and work based assessment.

 In partnership with Anglia Ruskin University, CWA offers a range of higher education programme, delivered in curriculum areas but co-ordinated through the manager at King’s Lynn.
 This provides opportunities for HE courses from HNC and Access up to degree level.
 The college also delivers teaching qualifications through its Learning Practice team.

 Our teams of support staff, who are responsible for cross-college activities, are:

 - Student services and marketing